2015 Focus - Flipping the Classroom

 - To reinforce an instructional environment that honors and recognizes dedicated teaching scholars and promotes a learning-community spirit on a large campus.

 The following activities comprise the program:

 - The fellows met as a cohort once a month throughout the calendar year in a large group workshop setting.
 Meetings were conducted as a combination of round table discussions and workshop activities and included outside speakers.
 Core topics included pre-class activities and delivery methods, motivating students to engage before class, and active learning approaches during class time.
 Dee Fink's Creating Significant Learning Experiences was used as a workshop textbook.
 To accommodate schedules of such a large group, each of these monthly meetings was offered twice.
-Below is the spring 2015 meeting schedule:

 - Once a month, each fellow met with members of the CTL faculty individually to address flipping questions that were unique to his/her context.